parisepigenetics/RASflow_EDC/README.md

 Time of running visualization: 0:00:01
 Finish time: Mon Jun 15 15:50:43 2020
 ```
 3. individual tasks: every job generate a `slurm-JOBID.out` file.
 It is localised in the working directory as long as the workflow is running.
-It is then moved to the `slurm_output` forder.
+It is then moved to the `slurm_output` folder.
 Slurm output specifies the rule, the sample (or samples) involved, and gives outputs specific to the tool:
 ```
-[mhennion@clust-slurm-client RASflow]$ cat slurm_output/slurm-8080372.out
+[username@clust-slurm-client RASflow_IFB]$ cat slurm_output/slurm-8080372.out
 Building DAG of jobs...
 Using shell: /usr/bin/bash
 Provided cores: 32